Home

 📅 Circuit Calendar

-April 15-17, Dubai.
+April 15-17, Abu Dhabi.
 Abu Dhabi Global Health Week.
-A critical worldwide forum dedicated to shaping the future of health.
+A worldwide forum dedicated to shaping the future of health.
 ADNEC.

 April 16-17, Dubai.
 FastBull Finance Summit Dubai.
-Focused on the depth and breadth of global finance, emphasizing areas such as forex and blockchain financial technology.
+Focused on global finance, emphasizing areas such as forex and blockchain financial technology.
 Coca-Cola Arena.

 April 17-19, Dubai.
 World Art Dubai.
-Annual retail art fair featuring more than 10,000 works for sale.
+The annual retail art fair features more than 10,000 works for sale.
 Dubai World Trade Centre.

 April 18-20, Dubai.
 Art Dubai.
-Three-day city festival spotlights more than 100 contemporary, modern and digital galleries from the UAE and over 40 other countries.
+The three-day city festival spotlights more than 100 contemporary, modern and digital galleries from the UAE and over 40 other countries.
 Madinat Jumeirah.

 April 18-20, Jeddah.
 STC Saudi Arabian GP.
 The Formula 1 Saudi Arabian Grand Prix by STC returns, promising an electrifying high-speed spectacle on the Red Sea.
 Jeddah Corniche Circuit.